 27 ¡Qué padre! / How cool!
 Literally this means How father!, but it is a common expression among Mexican teens to express admiration and approval.

-29 De nada. / It’s nothing, You’re welcome.
+De nada. / It’s nothing, You’re welcome.
 Students may not have heard this reply to gracias enough.
+I set up the situation by thanking each student for something as they enter the classroom.
 I also like to hear them say Mi placer / My pleasure, or El gusto es mío / The pleasure is mine, like the kids that work at Chick-fil-A do.
-Rather than depreciating their gesture by implying that it was no big deal and need not be acknowledged, this emphasizes that they are happy to help.
+Any of those three sayings are better than depreciating their gesture by implying that it was no big deal and need not be acknowledged by saying “No problem.”
+The last two especially emphasize that they are happy to help.

 ¡Ayúdame! / Help me!
 This is a useful phrase that I want students to know.
 It is handy to know what to yell out when you are in a pinch.
 Students can also use it in class often.

 No hay frase secreta. / There is not a secret phrase (password).
 This is a longer phrase but it uses words that students are familiar with.
 They are asked to whisper it when they enter like it is a BIG secret.

 Así es la vida. / That’s life.